FAQs

 What benefits do mediation standards bring?

 A profession can be properly self-regulated from a quality perspective.
-The role of the profession is guided by the Mediator Standards Board.
+The role of the profession is guided by the Australian Mediation and Dispute Resolution Accreditation System Board.
 This can be focused on issues protecting users and professionals.

-(The MSB is responsible for the ongoing development and maintenance of the National Mediator Accreditation System).
+(The AMDRAS Board is responsible for the ongoing development and maintenance of the Australian Mediation and Dispute Resolution Accreditation System).

 In the case of mediation, this includes enshrining confidentiality and privilege in law.
 Also supporting and implementing ethics considerations and encouraging use of mediation in court process.
 Lastly, the enforceability of settlements.